 When the synchronization from the back office is complete, use your license-server administrator tool to review the restored license pool and usage data.

-For more information, see Viewing Features Installed on the License Server and Monitoring License Distribution to Clients in the Using the FlexNet License Server Administrator Command-line Tool chapter.
+- If using the FlexNet License Server Administrator command-line tool, see Viewing Features Installed on the License Server and Monitoring License Distribution to Clients in the Using the FlexNet License Server Administrator Command-line Tool chapter. - If using the FlexNet License Server Manager, see "Devices View" and "Features View" in the FlexNet License Server Manager Guide.